Sarikei: Geography

-Sarikei is located on the highlands.
-Besides the Rajang river, there is also Repok river (also known as Sarikei river) and Nyelong river located near the town.
+Sarikei is located within the Rejang river basin beside the Rajang river, there is also Repok river (also known as Sarikei river) and Nyelong river located near the town.

 Climate

 Sarikei has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.

 Demographics

 The total population for Sarikei District is 56,228 as of year 2010.
 Major ethnic groups in Sarikei District are: Chinese, Iban, and Malay.

 Christianity first set foot in Sarikei in the early 1900s with the establishment of churches and missionary schools.

 Besides that, the town has a fairly large population of Christians.
 The majority of the Christians belong to the Methodist denomination which has about four churches in the town area and surrounding residential areas.
 The Roman Catholic parish of St Anthony's in Sarikei has its church along Repok Road.
 The mission also runs two schools, St. Anthony's Secondary School and St. Anne's Primary School as well as a kindergarten, St. Clement's.
 Other Christian churches include the Anglican Church centre in the Nyelong Park Housing Estate as well as the SIB (Borneo Evangelical Church).
 In 1999, a new church was built at Jalan Kwong Ming named the Sarawak Full Gospel Church (Sarikei Branch).

 There was an old mosque in Sarikei which served the Muslim population from 1984 to 1983.
 A new mosque named Al-Muttaqin mosque was built in 1983 to replace the old mosque.

 Sarikei Buddhist Orthodox Association is also located in the town.